 2. Strong company relationships

 Relationships are so important when it comes to communication and productivity.
 When people are on the same page, things go so much smoother.
-This also results in less inter-personal conflict.
-Which is why as a leader it’s so important to listen carefully to what your staff need, rather than dictating what the company requires of them.
+This also results in less interpersonal conflict, which is why as a leader, it’s so important to listen carefully to what your staff need, rather than dictating what the company requires of them.
 This kind of cooperation can go a really long way in building rapport.
 It is also really important that these efforts feel genuine.
 People instinctively know when relationships are treated as HR checklists.
-Rather, find real ways to foster connectivity in the work place by taking a genuine interest in what makes your team tick.
+Rather, find real ways to foster connectivity in the workplace by taking a genuine interest in what makes your team tick.

 3. A meaningful vision of the future

 It stands to reason that people want to envision a future that holds a meaningful place for them.
 Any staff member, whether their role is large or small, wants to feel like they are contributing to the company’s bigger picture as well as to their own.
 It is vital to communicate the company’s vision to your team – clarify what you’re all working towards (not in terms of numbers) but rather in terms of how your product makes the world a better place by fulfilling an important need out there in the world.
-Next encourage your staff to find ways to connect to this bigger picture and validate it.
+Next, encourage your staff to find ways to connect to this bigger picture and validate it.
 Conversations like these can make all the difference and should happen sooner rather than later.
 In fact, this is why it’s really important to vet all new recruits on what their visions are.
 This allows you to understand if you are on the same page from the start.
 In fact, businesses can’t retain staff when visions are misaligned.

 The bottom line

 Work is so much more than a means to an end.
 Regardless of the position, when someone feels like they are contributing to a bigger picture and experiences themselves as being connected to a meaningful purpose, productivity really soars.
 This is a win-win for both the company and the employee.
-Which is why it is so important for leaders in business to really engage with their staff on a personal level in order to understand how to work together for the greater good – both personally and professionally.
-Where ever possible, align their plans within the company’s bigger picture.
+This is why it is so important for leaders in business to really engage with their staff on a personal level in order to understand how to work together for the greater good – both personally and professionally.
+Where ever possible, align their plans with the company’s bigger picture.
 This kind of interpersonal interest fosters strong relationships and loyalty, further integrating company policy with the people who work there.
 When done right, and when ‘business’ interfaces with ‘personal’ in a meaningful way, performance improves, and everybody wins.